cturner0206/Project_2_Reseller_Performance_Report/README.md

   - Quantity trends mirror sales trends; when sales increase, quantity also increases.

 ### Quantity by Country
   - From 2021 to 2023, the United States and Canada accounted for the majority of total quantity.
-In 2023, newer countries—Germany, France, Australia, and the United Kingdom—began to close the gap with the United States in year-to-date (YTD) vs. prior year-to-date (PYTD) quantity differences.
+In 2023, newer countries of Germany, France, Australia, and the United Kingdom began to close the gap with the United States in year-to-date (YTD) vs. prior year-to-date (PYTD) quantity differences.

 ### Quarterly Trends
   - Similar to sales, quantity peaks in Q1, dips in Q2 and Q3, and then rises again in Q4.